 Academic Policy 1650.10

-All distance education credit courses and programs will be coordinated and reported through the School of Continuing Education and Academic Outreach (SCEAO).
+The University of Arkansas has established that all online and distance education credit courses and programs will be reported and coordinated through Global Campus, a unit within the Division of Academic Affairs, overseen by the Vice Provost for Distance Education, that reports to the Office of the Provost.
 This policy applies regardless of the college or school housing the offerings, the intended audience, the instructor, the source of funds, the location, the medium, or the term of offering.
-By October 1 of each year, a report will be submitted by the School to the Provost on distance education offerings and enrollments of the previous year (academic year plus summer).
-Reports may be requested at other times as well.

-Coordinated means that the Dean of the SCEAO or the dean’s designee is to be provided with draft plans for each course and program at the early planning stages and is to provide for review and requested consultation through the planning and implementation process.
-Reported means that SCEAO will be provided data to maintain a current base of institutional information on courses and programs, by term, enrollment, sites, medium, and costs of distance education offerings and other data as required.
+Coordinated means that Global Campus is to be provided with draft plans for each course and program for review at the early planning stages and consultation throughout the planning and implementation process.
+Reported means that Global Campus will be provided data to maintain a current base of institutional information on courses and programs, by term, enrollment, sites, medium, and costs of distance education offerings and other data as required.

-The purpose for the centralized coordination and reporting is threefold.
-First, it will ensure that there is one source and database containing complete data on distance education plans, resources, courses, and programs within the institution, for reporting and information purposes such as required reports to NCA, the UA System, and the Arkansas Department of Higher Education.
-Second, it will provide a means whereby those who are engaged in planning and implementing distance education offerings can have timely and consistent data regarding institution, system, state, and accrediting association policies and restrictions, comparable or overlapping offerings, and institutional resources available to them outside their own unit (including sources of technological expertise).
+The purpose for the centralized reporting and coordination is threefold.
+First, it will ensure that there is one source for data on online and distance education plans, resources, courses, and programs within the institution, for reporting and information purposes such as required reports to the Higher Learning Commission (HLC), the National Council for State Authorization Reciprocity Agreements (NC-SARA), the UA System, and the Arkansas Division of Higher Education (ADHE).
+Second, it will provide information and institutional resources outside of their unit available to those offering online and distance education course and programs, including technical and instructional design expertise, federal, state and international compliance, and assistance for faculty with quality assurance appropriate to individual disciplinary standards.
 Third, it can provide a basis for and support for joint ventures and shared information among colleges and programs.

-This definition includes 1) courses or programs offered by means of independent study (either in the traditional correspondence mode or via web-based or other mediated study such as by compressed video, video-tapes, etc.), 2) those offered by faculty sent to or employed to teach classes of students in off-campus sites and centers, including study out-of-state and abroad, and 3) those offered through electronic media of any kind to individuals or groups or classes of students.
-For reporting purposes, technology-mediated distance education offerings will be distinguishable from other offerings.
+This definition includes 1) consortia courses or programs, 2) courses and programs offered by faculty sent to or employed to teach classes of students in off-campus sites and centers, including out-of-state, and 3) online courses and programs offered of any kind to individuals or groups or classes of students.
+For reporting purposes, online offerings will be distinguishable from other offerings.

-The Council of Deans will serve as an advisory group to the Provost and the Dean of SCEAO for distance education issues.
-Issues or items may be referred to the Council by the Provost or deans for discussion and recommendation.
+Academic deans will serve as an advisory group to the Provost and the Vice Provost for Distance Education on issues related to this policy.
+Items may be referred to the Provost, Vice Provost for Distance Education, or deans for discussion and recommendation.